Long-Term Complications of Diabetes

 - poor blood circulation in the gums

 All of these factors can contribute to gum disease.
-Signs and symptoms of gum disease include bleeding, sensitive, painful, receding, or discolored gums.
+Signs and symptoms of gum disease include bleeding, sensitive, and painful gums.
+The gums may also recede (receding gums no longer cover the root surfaces of teeth) or be discolored.
 Dentists can diagnose gum disease during regular checkups.

-To Help Prevent These Problems: Gum disease is preventable.
-It’s important for kids with diabetes to manage their blood sugar levels, take good care of their teeth by brushing and flossing daily, and get regular dental checkups.
+Fortunately, you can prevent gum disease by managing your blood sugar levels, taking good care of your teeth by brushing and flossing daily, and getting regular dental checkups.

-Adults who have had diabetes for many years can have foot problems because of poor blood flow in the feet and nerve damage (diabetic neuropathy).
-These things make it harder for someone to avoid foot injuries or irritation, and easier for wounds on the feet to heal improperly or become infected.
+Someone who has had diabetes for many years can develop foot problems because of poor blood flow in the feet and nerve damage.

 Reviewed by: Steven Dowshen, MD